BJJ Masters Divisions Explained

 Masters 5 is for those who are age 51-55.

-IBJJF Age Divisions 2023 For Men and Women
+IBJJF Age Divisions 2025 For Men and Women

-Now lets talk about IBJJF age divisions 2023 for men and women:
+Now lets talk about IBJJF age divisions 2025 for men and women:

 World famed International Brazilian Jiu Jitsu Federation has created different age divisions for its male and female competitors.

-This is because IBJJF regulates the sport to create a safe and competitive environment for its participants.
+IBJJF regulates the sport to create a safe and competitive environment for its participants.

-For 18 years old and above, it is composed of adults and masters division which is subcategorized further as you get older.
+For 18 years old and above, it is composed of adults and masters division which is subcategorized further as you get older:

 DIVISION | AGE GROUP |